cfarkas/SARS-CoV-2-freebayes/README.md

 -NOTE: It is recommended to process large FASTA collections by chunks, we provide up to date analysis of GISAID genomes here: https://github.com/cfarkas/SARS-CoV-2-freebayes/wiki (November 2020, ~230000 genomes)

+### Number of variants per genome

 Users can calculate number of variants per genome.
-Inside GISAID_merge folder, do:
+Inside all_variants folder, do:

 ```
 ulimit -s 299999